-The Forestry Division has responsibility for and is dedicated to preserving Grand Junction’s urban forest.
-The Division plants, manages, and maintains the City’s trees in parks and City facilities, as well as trees on the public right of way within city limits.
-It is a much bigger job than it appears as trees are dynamic living organisms requiring proper care and attention on a regular, routine basis.
+The Forestry Division plants, manages, and maintains the City’s trees in parks and City facilities, as well as trees on the public right of way within city limits.
 The health, safety and well being of each individual tree is dependent upon proper planting and care and a basic understanding of how trees grow.
-It is our goal to help the community understand the importance of trees while maintaining the urban forest to the highest of standards.
-Due to our efforts Grand Junction has received the designation of “Tree City USA” for 30 years in a row.
+It is our goal to help the community understand the importance of trees while maintaining our City's Urban Forest.
+Due to our efforts Grand Junction has received the designation of “Tree City USA” for over 30 years in a row.

 *Tree pruning, removal and requests